Person using an iPad.

 At first glance, the LUMAscapes can be an overwhelming explanation of digital media buying.
 However, with some dedicated time and a little patience, these charts are an excellent breakdown of the different media buying processes, especially since they provide an overview of the different agencies and organizations that could be a part of the process.
 Specifically, there are seventeen types of LUMAscapes explaining the many ways a brand can approach media buying.

-The History of Media Buying
+The History Of Media Buying

 This video, The Adaptive World, was created by media powerhouse MindshareWW.
 In just over two minutes, this video explains how the evolution of technology, culture and information has created a world in which being adaptive is essential.
 Take a moment to watch the video: